 These pork riblets are coated in a thick layer of deliciously sweet BBQ sauce and slowly smoked to give you fall-off-the-bone goodness.

 Some people oven cook these, but I prefer to smoke them and finish them off with a quick sear.

-The process for this recipe isn’t too dissimilar to the steps for 3-2-1 ribs, which some of you maybe familiar with.
+The process for this recipe isn’t too dissimilar to the steps for my 3-2-1 ribs recipe, which some of you maybe familiar with.

 Quick tip: This recipe will require some knowledge around indirect grilling and 2-zone cooking, so if you haven’t tried that before then take a look at my guide on how to grill on indirect heat.

 Riblets are made from regular pork ribs by cutting the rib rack lengthways and then into smaller pieces.
 They can also be made from the discarded rib parts that butchers make when trimming ribs.
 They are cheap, easy to cook, and are a great barbecue appetizer.